STATEMENT OF FAITH & PRACTICE

 Relational commitment and connectedness with other members of the local body is a high value at LCC.
 Both corporate gatherings of the church in worship as well as small group and one-on-one relationships, formal or informal, are essential to the health of the individual and to the church as a whole.
 (See Acts 2:42-47; Hebrews 3:13)

-- Faithful stewardship of self and possessions is a calling on our lives by Christ.
+Faithful stewardship of self and possessions is a calling on your life by Christ.
 Each of us has been given supernatural abilities (spiritual gifts) and natural resources (talents and material possessions).
-It is our goal as members of LCC to maximize the return on these by investing them in such a way they will have eternal impact.
+It is the goal as members of LCC to maximize the return on these by investing them in such a way they will have eternal impact.

 Each believer should seek to identify, develop and utilize his or spiritual gifts and abilities and to seek a place of service within the body.
 In turn, the body is responsible to support and affirm each member of the body in their unique gifting and calling.
 (See Romans 12:4-8; 1 Corinthians 14; Ephesians 4:11-13)

-Managing our material resources faithfully is the commitment of ours as members of LCC.
-Having been bought with the price of Christ’s blood, everything we are and have belongs to Him.
-His Kingdom should become the true treasure we pursue.
+Each member of LCC should manage material resources faithfully.
+Having been bought with the price of Christ’s blood, everything you are and have belongs to Him.
+His Kingdom should become the true treasure you pursue.

 “Let the elders who rule well be considered worthy of double honor, especially those who work hard at preaching and teaching.”
 (1 Timothy 5:17)